Course Drafts

 Outcome and Impact

-Customer feedback was immediately positive, with several noting they no longer felt constrained by off-hours updates.
-These responses confirmed that Drafts solved the most meaningful pain point from the research.
-Follow-up requests for features such as versioning and scheduled publishing were seen as future opportunities rather than failures, reinforcing the value of the new brief-to-shaping-to-build process.
+Drafts launched on time, within the allotted time.
+Beta feedback was immediately positive: users no longer felt constrained by off-hours updates, confirming we had solved the most meaningful pain point.
+Requests for features like versioning and scheduled publishing were seen as future opportunities, reinforcing the value of the new brief-to-shaping-to-build process.

 Back to Top